intel/ai-reference-models/docs/general/Windows.md

-# Using Intel® Model Zoo on Windows Systems
+# Using Model Zoo for Intel® Architecture on Windows Systems

 ## Prerequisites for running on bare metal

 Basic requirements for running all TensorFlow models on Windows include:
- * Install [Python 3.7+ 64-bit release for Windows](https://www.python.org/downloads/windows/), and add it to your system `%PATH%` environment variable.
+ * Install [Python 3.9+ 64-bit release for Windows](https://www.python.org/downloads/windows/), and add it to your system `%PATH%` environment variable.
  * Download and Install [Microsoft Visual C++ 2022 Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
  * [MSYS2](https://www.msys2.org).
 If MSYS2 is installed to `C:\msys64`, add `C:\msys64\usr\bin` to your `%PATH%` environment variable.
  Then, using `cmd.exe`, run: